libcxx/Snowlake/docs/source/tutorial.rst

 ClassName
 ^^^^^^^^^

-The **ClassName** field is a field that specifies the name of the synthesized C++ class, if it needs to be different from the name of the encapsulating inference group definition.
+The **ClassName** field specifies the name of the synthesized C++ class, if it needs to be different from the name of the encapsulating inference group definition.

 The syntax for this field is: